CardiacModelling/VoltageClampModel/README.md

 # Voltage clamp model

-This repository contains up-to-date reference versions of the voltage clamp model used in Lei et al. 2020, 2025, and other publications.
+This repository contains up-to-date reference versions of the voltage clamp model developed in Lei et al. 2020 and 2025.
 These models can be used to simulate manual or planar patch-clamp experiments in voltage-clamp mode.

 _Note: This URL originally hosted the data for the 2020 Lei et al. publication.
 This is now found at https://github.com/CardiacModelling/VoltageClampModel2020_